Buying a dedicated sausage stuffer is usually the final step on your journey to becoming a sausage-obsessed maniac.

 We looked at the vertical option, but Hakka have a large range of options.
 You can choose from vertical and horizontal options and capacities ranging from 7lb – 30lb for vertical and 7lb – 15lb for horizontal.

-Build quality and features don’t change, so think about how much meat you want to process.
+Build quality and features don’t change, so consider how much meat you want to process.
 The larger the volume the more sausages you can make in a single batch without having to refill.

 One thing to note, in real-world use you won’t be able to fit the exact size of meat in.
 On the 11lb stuffer, you might find around 9lbs.